Air Fryer Recipe

 Method

-1. Combine butter, garlic, parsley, lemon zest, salt, and pepper in a bowl.
+1. Mix the butter, garlic, parsley, lemon zest, salt, and pepper together in a bowl.

-2. Make a pocket in each chicken breast and fill with garlic butter.
+2. Cut a pocket into each chicken breast, then spoon in the garlic butter.

-3. Seal the chicken and coat with flour, eggs, and breadcrumbs.
+3. Close up the chicken, then coat it in the flour, eggs, and breadcrumbs.

 Why this works in an air fryer